dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

     NAME             CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE
     heketi-storage   172.30.225.240   <none>        8080/TCP   1h

-To also use heketi outside of OpenShift in addition to the service a route has been deployed.
+To also use heketi outside of OpenShift in addition to the `Service` a `Route` has been deployed.

 &#8680; Display the route with: